Duane Silverstein

-Duane Silverstein is the Executive Director of Seacology, a nonprofit organization based in Berkeley, California.
+Duane Silverstein is an American businessman who currently serves as the Executive Director of Seacology, a nonprofit organization based in Berkeley, California.
 Silverstein holds a B.A. degree from the University of New York at Stony Brook.
 Later Silverstein also graduated from the University of California at Berkeley, receiving a M.A. degree.
 Silverstein was born in November 1952.

 History

 Prior to heading Seacology, Silverstein served as Executive Director of the Goldman Fund, a San Francisco based philanthropic foundation.
 During his 18 years tenure at Goldman Fund, Silverstein oversaw the Goldman Environmental Prize.

 Seacology operated as a volunteer-only organization until 1999 when Silverstein was brought on as its first employee and the group's headquarters was relocated to Berkeley, not far from his residence.
 For more than two decades he has served as Executive Director of the organization, which seeks to preserve island ecosystems, endemic species, and local cultures.

 In the course of his work, Silverstein has traveled to 184 islands in 74 countries.